jinxynet/jinxynet/README.md

 # About Me
-Specializing in backend development with Java and Python while keeping up-to-date with JavaScript standards.
+Specialising in backend development.
 Studying how to automate processes using Bash for *NIX and PowerShell for Windows.
-Interesed in web and software security
 🌐 https://161981890energypop-tbacw.wordpress.com/
 <br>